eldorplus/react-hello-world/README.md

     // stateless component
     const Message = (props) => {
       return (
-        <p>{props.text}</p>
+        <p>{props.children}</p>
       );
     };

-    Message.propTypes = {
-      text: React.PropTypes.string,
-    };

-    Message.defaultProps = {
-      text: 'Hello World',
-    };

     module.exports = Message;

-As you can see, we have another stateless component, which only allos to set some text in a paragraph tag.
+As you can see, we have another stateless component, which passes the child components for rendering.
+This can be either a string of text or any other components.

 This makes for a simple hello world application with a button that toggles the message.

-You can use `webpack --watch` to transpile the application as you are making changes and working on it.
-You can also run `webpack-dev-server` to serve the application locally on port 8080.

 ## Production